BorgwardtLab/NeuralWalker/README.md

 pip install -e .
 ```

+__Note__: our code is also compatible with newer Pytorch versions, your can use `micromamba env create -f environment_latest.yaml` for development purposes.

 ## Reproducing results in the paper

 ### Train NeuralWalker on Benchmarking GNNs, LRGB, and OGB